Notification Rules

 Best Practice

-We strongly recommend adding multiple channels for your notification rules.
-Push notifications have the highest reliability metrics of all delivery methods, so in the event that a 3rd-party SMS or voice carrier has an outage, having a push contact method means we will still be able to notify you.
+PagerDuty strongly recommends adding multiple channels for your notification rules.
+Push notifications have the highest reliability metrics of all delivery methods, so if a third-party SMS or voice carrier experiences an outage, having a push notification method means you can still be notified.

 When someone invites me to respond to an incident